yanlinw/LLM-As-Chatbot/ssw-private-llm.md

-# Secure Private LLM in Your Cloud
+# Secure Your Private LLM and MLops with Splashtop Secure Workspace

-This repository is a fork of dstackai/LLM-As-Chatbot. dstack is an open-source tool that streamlines machine learning workloads in the cloud as if they are running locally.
-The original LLM-As-Chatbot open-source project allows people to run multiple fine-tuned open-source LLM models as a Chatbot service.
+This repository is a fork of __dstackai/LLM-As-Chatbot__. __dstack__ is an open-source tool that streamlines machine learning workload in the cloud as if it is running locally.
+The original __LLM-As-Chatbot__ open-source project allows people to run multiple fine-tuned open-source LLM models as a Chatbot service.
 This project allows you to run LLM-As-Chatbot in your cloud with a single dstack run command and also provisions the Splashtop Secure Workspace connector to connect your private LLM chatbot to your Secure Workspace network.
-This way, you can control who in your organization can access this private LLM service based on conditions such as time, location, company device, client security posture, etc.
+This enables you to control who in your organization can access this private LLM service, specifying conditions such as time, location, company device, client security posture, and more.

 ## 1. Clone the repository